-This two session program will provide the participants with Treasury Management product and service perspectives to aid in new business development and product delivery.
-We will review current industry trends, emerging products, and the quickly changing cast of competitors.
+This in-person program will provide the participants with Treasury Management product and service perspectives to aid in business retention, expansion & acquisition.
+We will look at TM delivery models and best practices.
+We will review current industry trends, emerging products, the quickly changing cast of competitors and the strategic direction of the Treasury Management/Payments business line.

 Through the use of highly qualified instructors and a challenging